mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 ## Rundown

 The best advice I can give you (or anyone else who's looking to become a stronger prototyper) is **don't re-invent the wheel.** As this advice relates to the task at hand, the first thing we should do is identify libraries and plugins that give us some of the functionality from the video above.
-My gut tells me there are two particulary tricky bits:
+My gut tells me there are four particulary tricky bits:

 - The touch-enabled carousel of photo filters
 - The photo filters themselves
 - The touch-enabled slider to adjust the filter strength
+- The fade/slide transitions through the workflow

 A quick Google search for a library or plugin far outweighs a futile attempt to hand-roll this functionality ourselves.
 I've identified the following libraries that will help us with today's task.

 - [Flickity](https://flickity.metafizzy.co/){:target="_blank"} – a library for creating "touch, responsive, flickable carousels"
 - [CSSGram](https://una.im/CSSgram/){:target="_blank"} – a library for recreating Instagram filters with CSS filters and blend modes
 - [noUISlider](https://refreshless.com/nouislider/){:target="_blank"} – a lightweight JavaScript range slider
+- [Animate.css](https://daneden.github.io/animate.css/){:target="_blank"} – Just-add-water CSS animations

 Let's get to coding.

 ## Step 1: Scaffold the Project